s-feles/epilog/ProjectDiary.md

 Implemented a REPL with an interactive environment.
 Epilog now takes queries from standard input when run.
 Fixed a problem with dereferencing (symbols weren't dereferenced properly) that was affecting the goal resolution process.
 **Epilog is now a working Prolog interpreter**, though with somewhat dire functionality.
 It recognizes no syntactic sugars, the cut or arithmetic.
 This is, of course, room for great improvement, on which I will start working shortly.
 I guess I could call it a *v1.0*, though.

+## Day 25
+Implemented arithmetic operations and the `is` predicate correct enough to program a working list length predicate.
+Next up are probably boolean operators or lists.